rafet2005/Functional-annotation-of-regulatory-elements-in-rainbow-trout/README.md

 # -t number of threads
 fastqc -t 6 *.fq.gz
 multiqc .
+# open file for view or could use xdg-open
 firefox multiqc_report.html

 # or create a folder such as trim